INFY (Infosys Limited) - Investment Analysis (REFRESH)

 3-Sentence Investment Thesis

-Infosys is a high-quality IT services company with a 28% ROE, 21% operating margins, and $4B+ in annual free cash flow -- a business that has historically been an excellent compounder.
-However, the company faces an existential structural threat from AI/AGI that could cannibalize its core labor-arbitrage business model within 3-7 years, as AI coding agents approach and eventually surpass the productivity of offshore software engineers.
-At $13.16 (17x TTM P/E), the stock is priced for modest disruption but not for the full structural decline scenario that Aschenbrenner and other AGI bulls are betting on.
+Infosys is a high-quality IT services company with a 28% ROE, 21% operating margins, and $4B+ in annual free cash flow -- a business that has historically been an outstanding compounder.
+However, the company faces a structural threat from AI/AGI that could progressively cannibalize its core labor-arbitrage business model over 3-10 years, as AI coding agents approach and eventually surpass the productivity of offshore software engineers.
+At $14.46 (18.8x TTM P/E), the stock has recovered ~10% from its March lows but still trades at a historically wide discount to its 5-year average of ~27x, reflecting AI disruption fears that are partly but not fully justified.

 Key Metrics Dashboard